Bagh-e-Jinnah, Lahore: Botany

-It has almost 150 varieties of trees, 140 types of shrubs, 50 types of creepers, 30 palms, almost 100 succulent and about same indoor along with almost all varieties of annual flowers.
-The garden has a good name in Chrysanthemum shows, it was the first institute that started growing chrysanthemum and maximum no of varieties for it.
-It has 3 nurseries, 4 hillocks in it.
+It has almost 150 varieties of trees, 140 types of shrubs, 50 types of creepers, 30 palms, almost 100 succulent and about the same number of indoor plants, along with many varieties of annual flowers.
+The garden is known for its Chrysanthemum shows; it was the first institute to start growing chrysanthemum and has a large number of varieties.
+It has 3 nurseries and 4 hillocks.